wragge/dfat-documents-web/_volumes/volume-4-1940-july-1941-june/139-lord-caldecote-u-k-secretary-of-state-for-dominion-affairs-to-sir-geoffrey-whiskard-u-k-high-commissioner-in-australia.md

   naa_control_symbol: ''
   naa_series: A3195
   reference: '[AA:A3195, 1940, 1.8347]'
-- naa_barcode: 0
-  naa_control_symbol: ''
-  naa_series: ''
-  reference: '[On 22 September the U.K. Govt informed the Commonwealth Govt that because
-    of the strategic importance of French West Africa and the desirability of establishing General de Gaulle, leader of the Free French movement, in French territory, it had decided to send a combined British and Free French force (including the cruiser H.M.A.S.
-Australia) to capture Dakar.
-It was believed that the operation could be carried out without a serious clash with the Vichy French forces then occupying the base.
-See cablegram Z251 on file AA:A 1608, F41/1/7.]'
 title: Lord Caldecote, U.K. Secretary of State for Dominion Affairs, to Sir Geoffrey Whiskard, U.K. High Commissioner in Australia
 vol_full_title: 'Volume 4: July 1940 – June 1941'